 Most LLCs are member-managed, and at least one member must be entered.

-Organizer information: An LLC organizer is someone involved with the formation of the Articles of Organization.
-The Organizer may or may not become an LLC member, such as a mentor, attorney, or accountant, but any of the initial LLC members could be listed as organizers.
+Organizer information: An LLC organizer is involved with forming the Articles of Organization.
+The Organizer may or may not become an LLC member, such as a mentor, attorney, or accountant, but any initial LLC members could be listed as organizers.
 Click the “Add Organizer” button and enter the Organizer’s information.

 What To Do After Starting A New Mexico LLC